Devolutions/devolutions-gateway/README.md

         * `AllowCidrs`: array of CIDRs, rejects connections that do not match the given CIDRs,
         * `DenyCidrs`: array of CIDRS, rejects connections that match the given CIDRs and allows all other CIDRs,
-        * `ProxyProto`: the version of PROXY protocol to use with this tunnel, empty if not using (example values are 1 or 2),
         * `Metadata`: arbitrary user-defined metadata that will appear in the ngrok service API when listing tunnel sessions.

         Other options for an HTTP tunnel are: